Enjoy These 22 High-Calorie Foods For Weight Gain

 Consume 1-2 small bowls of yogurt per day.
 You can increase the amount if your body can tolerate it.
 Add it to salad dressings, smoothies, and shakes.

 Legumes like lentils, beans, and peas are moderate in calories but excellent sources of plant-based protein.
 This is especially beneficial if you are a vegan or vegetarian.
-Apart from helping you build lean muscle mass, legumes also help control blood pressure and cholesterol levels (27).
+Apart from helping you build lean muscle mass for bulking, legumes may also help manage blood pressure and cholesterol levels (34).
+Different legume varieties may have different nutritional values.
+For instance, 100 g of black beans have 24.4 g of protein and 1.45 g of fat, while kidney beans have 25.9 g of protein and 1.31 g of fat (35) (36).
+You can consume them boiled or in curries and stews.

 Have mung bean sprouts for breakfast or consume Bengal gram salad or lentil soup.